darzu/castle/readme.md

 ###Setup Task 2: Your very own .profile

-Another menail task.
+Another menial task.
 Here we set up a special file called ".profile".
 This is used to configure bash (the command line tool for git).
 We need to configure bash with some helper "aliases".
 These aliases are shortcuts for common commands that we'll me using frequently.

 0. Open git bash
 0. Run `cd ~`